Trip from Garland, TX to Timberwood Park, TX

 Visit websitePlace data sourced from public business listings.
 Hours and availability may vary.

-5 decision points cluster between mile 150.7 and 417.8 — GPS handles the exact turns, but know they're coming.
+5 of 255 decision points cluster between mile 150.7 and 417.8 — GPS handles the exact turns, but know they're coming.
 Your lane choice matters more than the turn itself.

 Take the exit toward I 35E: Denton, Waco